-Prairie Lakes purchases commercial insurance coverage through Western National Mutual Insurance Company.
-Prairie Lakes pays an annual premium for its insurance coverage.
 Prairie Lakes retains the risk for the deductible portion of the policies, which is considered immaterial to the financial statements.
-At December 31, 2015, there are no other claims liabilities reported in the financial statements based on the requirements of GASB Statement 10, which requires that a liability for claims be reported if information prior to the issuance of the financial statements and the amount of the loss can be reasonably estimated.
+At December 31, 2016, there are no other claims liabilities reported in the financial statements based on the requirements of GASB Statement 10, which requires that a liability for claims be reported if information prior to the issuance of the financial statements and the amount of the loss can be reasonably estimated.